 I began to ask myself: “How is it that we were struggling with this guy and he had achieved all these leaving me behind?”
 I felt more pain.
 In those moments when you are asking “Why not me?”
-There is a tendency of slipping into Jealousy mode.
-Like me, I became very sad and jealous of Barnabas but this was the trick, the more pain and hurt I felt, the more challenged and deliberate I became to achieve what he had achieved so instead of hating Barnabas or remain negatively jealous, I flipped this around and asked him all he did to succeed in his applications.
+There is a tendency to slip into Jealousy mode.
+Like me, I became very sad and jealous of Barnabas but this was the trick, the more pain and hurt I felt, the more challenged and deliberate I became to achieve what he had achieved so instead of hating Barnabas or remaining negatively jealous, I flipped this around and asked him all he did to succeed in his applications.
 He shared his scholarship essays with me.
 I developed my own.
-He assisted me in reviewing them and in 2016 I got awarded the Commonwealth Shared Scholarship and a few other scholarships to study a Masters of Science in Public Health.
+He assisted me in reviewing them and in 2016 I was awarded the Commonwealth Shared Scholarship and a few other scholarships to study a Masters of Science in Public Health.
 My dream had come to pass too.

 Did you notice how the table turned around?
 First, he helped me get a scholarship and now I did the same.
 Today we both enjoy fully funded scholarships and are both development workers.

 All these would not have happened if I dwelled on the pain and negative jealousy of why he got a job and scholarship while I didn’t.
 Instead, I asked him how he did it and converted my negative jealousy to my dream maker instead of my dream breaker.